-‘First Sight’ is a beautiful lyric poem about the natural world by Philip Larkin.
 Though the poem is written in 1956, it was published only in his 1964 collection The Whitsun Weddings.
 Strangely for a pessimist like Larkin, it is rather an optimistic poem.
-Similar to Larkin’s earlier poem ‘Coming’, the poem joyously reassures Shelley’s words “If Winter comes, can Spring be far behind?” in his ‘Ode to the West Wind’.
+Similar to Larkin’s earlier poem ‘Coming’, ‘First Sight’ joyously reassures Shelley’s words “If Winter comes, can Spring be far behind?” in his ‘Ode to the West Wind’.

 Explore First Sight